When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 Having done all the repairs and modifications, and not wishing to obliterate all the patina, the finishing touches are to just smarten it up so that it doesn’t look tatty.
 The main issue being that the bureau did have lots of scratches that did make it look quite tatty, so rather than just cleaning and polishing it I also applied a thin coat of translucent wood dye to blend the scratches into the wood finish.

-The steps I took to finish the woodwork:-
+Here are the steps I took to finish the woodwork.

 - Wash it down with white spirit to get rid of the surface dust and dirt.